Henry Bonilla: Failed nomination as ambassador

 After his term in Congress expired, Bonilla was nominated to be Permanent Representative of the United States of America to the Organization of American States, with the rank of Ambassador.

 After two months with no action by the Senate, Bonilla asked U.S. President George W. Bush to withdraw his nomination.
 Following the withdrawal of his ambassador nomination, Bonilla joined the Washington-based firm The Normandy Group.

 Consideration for Trump Cabinet

-In December 2016, Bonilla and two other Texas Republicans, Texas Agriculture Commissioner Sid Miller and Miller's predecessor in that office, Susan Combs, were interviewed for the position of United States Secretary of Agriculture in the Trump Administration.
+In December 2016, Bonilla and two other Texas Republicans, Texas Agriculture Commissioner Sid Miller and Miller's predecessor in that office, Susan Combs, were interviewed for the position of United States Secretary of Agriculture in the first Trump administration.